devleague/js-graph-traversal/README.md

 1. Implement a **Stack Module** for **Depth-first search.**
 1. Implement a **Remove Node** method for **Graph Generator** module.
 1. Write a recursive and non-recursive implementation of BFS and DFS.
-1. Visualize each method in the DOM.p
+1. Visualize each method in the DOM.

 # Additional Resources